porres/pd-else/README.md

 ELSE is also part of PlugData by Timothy Schoen, which is a fork of Pd that loads as a standalone or VST with a revamped GUI.
 ELSE has received collaboration from Tim and others involved with PlugData and many objects have been included in ELSE just so they are supported in PlugData. ​See: <https://github.com/timothyschoen/PlugData>

+ELSE also ships a modifiction of [pdlua] <https://github.com/agraef/pd-lua> which is needed for a couple of GUI objects.

 This project is still in an experimental phase (currently at a 'release candidate' phase), where  changes may occur and backwards compatibility is not guaranteed until a final and more stable release is available.

 --------------------------------------------------------------------------